02

 Exploring and Selecting a Sensing Strategy

 We explored several possible approaches for methanol detection, including more direct analytical methods, but many were too expensive, complex, or impractical for a low-cost prototype.
 Our final direction used capacitive and conductive sensing with flow measurement to infer alcohol phase changes indirectly.
-This was an important design decision as instead of pursuing the most precise laboratory method, we selected an approach that better aligned with the project’s cost and accessibility goals.
-That trade-off shaped the rest of the design and made the project more realistic as a scalable solution.
+Rather than pursuing the most precise laboratory method, we selected an approach that better aligned with the project's cost and accessibility goals.

 Phase 03 — Build